TinyBuild321/Pop-It-Trading/README.md

 Dont Use Fly And NoClip It Will Break The NoClip

 Bug 2:
-Dont Copy URL Decal ID Copy Decal Asset Id To Use SkyBox Changer
+Dont Use Fly And Teleport IT Will Break The Fly

 Bug 3:
-Dont Use Fly And Teleport IT Will Break The Fly
+Dont Reset/Die It Will Break The Fly To Fix It Click Fly Button Again

 Bug 4:
-Dont Reset/Die It Will Break The Fly To Fix It Click Fly Button Again

-Bug 5:
 Dont Execute Script Using Loadstring It Might Won't Execute

-Note:
+Note 1:
 Only Pc Executors I will Try Make Script For Mobile Executors

+Note 2:
+Copy Decal Asset Id To Change SkyBox